* Coaster Enthusiasts of Canada *

 CORKSCREW:

-This turn is aptly named, as it follows the same inside curvature as that of the cork remover seen in most kitchen drawers.
+This element is aptly named, as it follows the same inside curvature as that of the cork remover seen in many kitchen drawers.
 Each travel from upright, through upside down, to upright again represents one corkscrew turn.
 Most coasters have two turns in the same direction, but different coasters may have theirs clockwise, others counter clockwise.

 This is also referred to as a helix turn, but we prefer not to use this term as it is often confused with a spiral (also referred to as a helix).
 Try "Corkscrew" at Playland in Vancouver, and "Dragon Fire" at Canada's Wonderland.